30stomercury/Automatic-Speech-Recognition/README.md

 - A nice Pytorch version: [End-to-end-ASR-Pytorch](https://github.com/Alexander-H-Liu/End-to-end-ASR-Pytorch).

 ## TODO
-- [ ] Evaluate performance with subword unit: Subword las training, subword-based RNNLM.
+- [ ] Evaluate the performance with subword unit: Subword las training, subword-based RNNLM.
-- [ ] Evaluate performance on joint CTC training, decoding.
+- [ ] Evaluate the performance on joint CTC training, decoding.
 - [ ] Test on TEDLIUM dataset.
 - [ ] Add other attention mechanisms such as multi-head attention.
 - [ ] Add scheduled sampling.